Balance of payments – commentary

 Note: Indicators calculated on the basis of annual moving aggregates

-The goods and services balance recorded a surplus of CZK 160.2 billion in Q1.
-The balance improved by CZK 54 billion year on year at current prices due to a decrease in goods imports (index 97.1) compared to a slight increase in exports (index 101.4).
-The goods balance ended in a surplus of CZK 131.9 billion, up by CZK 50.8 billion from a year earlier.
-The services balance also showed a surplus (CZK 28.3 billion), representing a year-on-year increase in the surplus of CZK 3.2 billion.
-This was due mainly to a drop in imports of transport and insurance services and increased exports of telecommunication services.
-In foreign travel, higher domestic demand was reflected in a drop in the surplus amid a year-on-year increase in exported and imported tourism services.
-The total goods and services turnover at current prices was down by 0.7% year on year in Q1, amid a rise in exports of CZK 18.5 billion and a decline in imports of CZK 35.5 billion.
+The goods and services balance recorded a surplus of CZK 102.9 billion in Q3.
+The balance improved by CZK 39.1 billion year on year at current prices due to stronger growth in goods exports (index 111.5) than imports (index 108.7).
+The goods balance ended in a surplus of CZK 73.5 billion, up by CZK 36.9 billion on a year earlier.
+The services balance also showed a surplus of CZK 29.3 billion, representing a year-on-year increase of CZK 2.2 billion.
+This was due mainly to higher exports of transport services and other trade-related technical services, and lower imports of insurance services.
+Foreign travel recorded a surplus amid a year-on-year increase in exported and imported tourism services.
+The total goods and services turnover at current prices was 10.1% higher year on year in Q3, with exports rising by CZK 140 billion and imports by CZK 100.9 billion.

-The primary income deficit was CZK 62.1 billion in Q1.
-Its year-on-year increase of CZK 12.1 billion was due mainly to lower net income from the EU budget recorded under primary income.
-Dividends on direct and portfolio investment paid abroad amounted to CZK 8.7 billion, a year-on-year decrease of CZK 8.9 billion.
+The primary income deficit was CZK 97.9 billion in Q3.
+Its year-on-year increase of CZK 43.6 billion was due mainly to higher dividends paid abroad on direct and portfolio investment and growth in the share of non-residents in reinvested earnings in domestic firms.
+Dividends paid abroad amounted to CZK 105.6 billion, representing a year-on-year increase of CZK 34.7 billion.

 The capital account

-The capital account ended Q1 in a surplus of CZK 4.0 billion.
-The year-on-year drop in the surplus of CZK 8.3 billion was due to a decrease in income from the EU budget recorded on the capital account.
-The drop in this income was partly offset by a surplus on trading in emission allowances.
+The capital account ended Q3 in a surplus of CZK 17.7 billion.
+The year-on-year increase in the surplus of CZK 13.6 billion was due to extraordinary payouts of flood-related insurance claims and higher income from the EU budget recorded in the capital account.

 The financial account

-The financial account (including the change in the CNB’s reserve assets) recorded a net outflow (net lending abroad) of CZK 88.4 billion in Q1 owing to external assets increasing more markedly than external liabilities.
+The financial account (including the change in the CNB’s reserve assets) recorded a net inflow (net borrowing) of CZK 27.5 billion in Q3 owing to external liabilities increasing more markedly than external assets.

 Ratio of Financial Account to GDP